 Timeline: John F. Kennedy and Marilyn Monroe Murders (1960 - 1963)

-In late 1963, some government sources stated that they would not release complete details of John Fitzgerald Kennedy's demise to the general public until every living person form November 22, 1963 was dead.
+In late 1963, some government sources stated that they would not release complete details of John Fitzgerald Kennedy's demise to the general public until every living person from November 22, 1963 was dead.
 This was to be after November 22, 2063.
 However, legislation in 1966 forced release of most of the documents in the autumn of 2017.